Simo9991/Lemon/README.md

     npm i lemon-scroll --save

+# THEN

-then, import the { Lemon } module into your javascript file like this
+import the { Lemon } module into your javascript file like this

     import { Lemon } from { lemon-scroll }